-The process known as Innovative checker or Innovative Solutions - Checker belongs to software Advanced Uninstaller PRO (version 11) or Advanced Uninstaller PRO - Version by Innovative Solutions Grup SRL or Microsoft (www.microsoft.com).
+The process known as Innovative checker or Innovative Solutions - Checker belongs to software Advanced Uninstaller PRO (version 11, 12) or Advanced Uninstaller PRO - Version by Innovative Solutions Grup SRL.

 Description: Checker.exe is not essential for Windows and will often cause problems.
 Checker.exe is located in a subfolder of "C:\Program Files".

 There is no information about the author of the file.
 Checker.exe is not a Windows system file.
 The program is not visible.
+It is digitally signed.
 Checker.exe is able to connect to the Internet, record keyboard and mouse inputs and monitor applications.
-Therefore the technical security rating is 44% dangerous, however you should also read the user reviews.
+Therefore the technical security rating is 45% dangerous, however you should also read the user reviews.

 Recommended: Identify checker.exe related errors

-If checker.exe is located in a subfolder of Windows folder for temporary files, the security rating is 56% dangerous.
+If checker.exe is located in a subfolder of Windows folder for temporary files, the security rating is 58% dangerous.
 The file size is 1,412,424 bytes (50% of all occurrences) or 1,591,848 bytes.
 There is no file information.
 The program has no visible window.
 The checker.exe file is not a Windows core file.
 Checker.exe is able to connect to the Internet, record keyboard and mouse inputs and monitor applications.